-- (1) The Resident fails to make payments to the Company of any amounts when due and such failure is not cured within fifteen (15) days after notice is given to the Resident; - (2) The Resident consistently fails to comply with any term of this Agreement not involving the payment of money or any provisions of the Rules and Regulations and the Resident fails to cure such non-compliance within seven (7) days after written notice from the Company; or - (3) The Resident or the Resident's authorized representative makes a material misrepresentation or omission in the information provided to the Company for its consideration of the Resident for residency in the CCRC. - iii.
+- (1) The Resident fails to make payments to the Company of any amounts when due and such failure is not cured within fifteen (15) days after notice is given to the Resident; - (2) The Resident consistently fails to comply with any term of this Agreement not involving the payment of money or any provisions of the Rules and Regulations and the Resident fails to cure such noncompliance within seven (7) days after written notice from the Company; or - (3) The Resident or the Resident's authorized representative makes a material misrepresentation or omission in the information provided to the Company for its consideration of the Resident for residency in the CCRC. - iii.
 Immediate Termination.
-If The Company determines in its sole and absolute discretion that the Resident's behavior interferes with or threatens to interfere with the safety of the Resident or the quiet enjoyment or safety of other residents, visitors and/or staff of the CCRC, or if the Resident's behavior is a detriment to other residents, visitors, and/or staff of the CCRC, the Company may immediately terminate this Agreement and the Resident shall promptly vacate the Apartment.
+If The Company determines in its sole and absolute discretion that the Resident's behavior interferes with or threatens to interfere with the safety of the Resident or the quiet enjoyment or safety of other residents, visitors and/or staff of the CCRC, or if the Resident's behavior is a detriment to other residents, visitors, and/or staff of the CCRC, the Company may immediately terminate this Agreement upon seven (7) days written notice and the Resident shall promptly vacate the Apartment within such seven (7) day notice period.
 In such event, the Resident shall pay the Company for all Optional Services rendered by the Company through the date of termination and shall continue to be liable for the Monthly Service Fee until all of the Resident's personal belongings are removed from the Apartment. - iv.
 Effect of Termination by the Company after the Occupancy Date.
-In the event the Company terminates this Agreement after the Occupancy Date pursuant to subsection c.ii or c.iii above, the Resident shall promptly vacate the Apartment, but shall pay the Company for all Optional Services rendered by the Company through the date of termination and shall continue to be liable for the Monthly Service Fee until the date that all of the Resident's personal belongings are removed from the Apartment.
+In the event the Company terminates this Agreement after the Occupancy Date pursuant to subsection c.ii or c.iii above, the Resident shall promptly vacate the Apartment, but shall pay the Company for all Optional Services rendered by the Company through the date of termination and shall continue to be liable for the Monthly Service Fee until the date that all of the Resident's personal belongings are removed from the Apartment. - 9.
+Miscellaneous - a.
+Entire Agreement.
+This Agreement contains the entire agreement between the Resident and the Company.
+All prior discussions, agreements and negotiations are superseded by this Agreement. - b.
+Successors and Assigns.
+The rights and privileges of the Resident under this Agreement, including but not limited to the right to and use the facilities of the CCRC under the terms of this Agreement, may not be transferred or assigned under any circumstances.
+The Company may transfer or assign this Agreement without the consent of the Resident.
+Except as provided for herein, this Agreement shall bind and inure to the benefit of the successors and assigns of the Company and to the heirs, executors, personal representatives, any attorney-in-fact and administrators of the Resident.